RobertDober/read_doc/README.md

 Documentation of your project can be extracted into files containing markers.

-These markers are a marker to start insertion, which is of the form:
+These markers are

     <!-- begin @doc <ElixirIdentifier> -->

-and
+to mark the start of an inserted docstriang and

     <!-- end @doc <ElixirIdentifier> -->

+to mark the end thereof.

 Right now only `@moduledoc`  and `@doc` strings can be extracted, according to if `<ElixirIdentifier>` refers to a module or a function.